jinoojain/ocr-demo-app/README.md

 1. Clone the repository
 2. Make an `uploads/` directory at the root of the project and make sure it's writeable
 3. Run npm install
-4. Update the configs in `config.js`
+4. Update the configs in the `.env` file
-    - use [dotenv](https://github.com/motdotla/dotenv) to load enviroment variables from .env into your node.js app
+5. Update the baseUri if needed in the `config.js` file
-5. Run the app with `node app.js`
+6. Run the app with `node app.js`
-6. The app will run on port 3000 (localhost:3000)
+7. The app will run on port 3001 by default (localhost:3001)

 ---------
 ### Built With